 Max Rosochinsky is a scholar, translator, and poet from Simferopol, Crimea.
 His translations appeared in Words Without Borders, Poetry International, Modern Poetry in Translation, and Best European Fiction series from Dalkey Archive Press.
-With Maksymchuk, he won first place in the 2014 Joseph Brodsky-Stephen Spender translation competition and co-edited Words for War, a NEH-winning anthology of contemporary Ukrainian war poetry (Harvard Ukrainian Research Institute/Academic Studies Press, 2017).
-His poetry manuscript had been nominated for the PEN International New Voices Award in 2015.
-He is the co-translator of Apricots of Donbas, selected poems by Lyuba Yakimchuk, and The Voices of Babyn Yar, a book of poems by Marianna Kiyanovska, forthcoming with Lost Horse Press and Harvard Ukrainian Research Institute/Harvard University Press, respectively.
+With Oksana Maksymchuk, he won first place in the 2014 Joseph Brodsky-Stephen Spender translation competition and co-edited Words for War, a NEH-winning anthology of contemporary Ukrainian war poetry (Harvard Ukrainian Research Institute/Academic Studies Press, 2017).
+His poetry manuscript had been nominated for the PEN International New Voices Award, and his translations for Pushcart Prize.
+He is the co-translator of Apricots of Donbas, selected poems by Lyuba Yakimchuk, and The Voices of Babyn Yar, a book of poems by Marianna Kiyanovska.
 Max earned his PhD in Slavic Languages and Literatures at Northwestern University.
 His scholarly work focusing on the twentieth and twenty-first century Ukrainian literature has been supported by the National Endowment for the Humanities, the National Endowment for the Arts, and the Fritz Thyssen Foundation.

 The Voices of Babyn Yar is a bilingual collection of poems dedicated to the Babyn Yar massacre of 1941.
 Artful and carefully intoned, the poems present the experiences of ordinary civilians from a first-person perspective to an effect that is simultaneously immersive and estranging.
 Conceived as a tribute to the fallen, the book also raises challenging questions about memory, responsibility, and honoring those who had witnessed an evil that, some may say, verges on the unspeakable.